GregHilston/Hungry-Hungry-Snails/README.md

 **Status Code 400**

 Is returned when your last move allowed has been processed.
-All future step attempts will return a status code `422`.
+All future step attempts on this game will  will return a status code `422`.

 #### Error Response